zhtsu/sdl2-project-template/README.md

 # SDL2_ProjectTemplate
-This is a SDL2 project template that using CMake + MinGW.
+This is a SDL2 project template what using CMake + MinGW.